Orlando

 "What makes me me?" might be the prevailing question of the play, one that Orlando faces from the perspective of different genders, social classes, professional positions, and historical circumstances.

-Do we get any answers?
-Well, of course, but perhaps too many, hurling us into the conundrum of sorting out a maelstrom of reactions to Orlando's exploits.
-The organizing principle of the story, however, gives us some clues for engaging its multiple themes.
-Orlando is a single person who improbably lives four centuries, inside two genders, haunted by a singular love, ultimately learning… well, that's tricky.
-As Orlando says, "I am about to understand…"
+There’s a lot to unpack there, and the organizing principle of the story gives us some clues for engaging its multiplicity: Orlando is a single character who improbably lives four centuries, inside two genders, haunted by a singular love, ultimately learning… well, that's tricky.
+As Orlando says at the end, "I am about to understand…"

-ABOUT THE AUTHOR AND PLAYWRIGHT
+ABOUT THE AUTHOR and PLAYWRIGHT

 EXPLORE THE THEMES